 - The lifetime risk of being diagnosed with colorectal cancer is about one in 20.

-- Between 1999 and 2006 the 5-year relative survival rate for Stage 1 and Stage II colon cancer was 90%; the 5-year survival rate for patients diagnosed at Stage III was 70% and Stage IV was 12%.
+- The 5-year relative survival rate for Stage 1 and Stage II colon cancer was 90%; the 5-year survival rate for patients diagnosed at Stage III was 70% and Stage IV was 12%.

 - Colorectal cancer usually develops slowly over a period of 10 to 15 years.

 - Colorectal cancer rates in the US vary widely by geographic area.
 Contributing factors include regional variations in risk factors and access to screening and treatment.